The cheapest way to travel

 - solid candles – both

 The first thing to decide when planning your trip is your sleeping situation.
 Will you bring a tent?
-Will you rent an SUV or a minivan that you can sleep in?
+Will you rent an SUV or a minivan that you can sleep in the back of?
 Are you a hammock sleeper?
 You’ll also want to consider where you’ll be sleeping.
 For instance, will you be staying in developed campgrounds, dispersed camping on public lands, or stealth camping in a city?

 The answers to these questions will help determine what gear you’ll need.
 For instance, if you’ll be sleeping in a vehicle, then you don’t need to bring your tent.
 And if you’re staying in a developed campground, then you’ll likely have a picnic table that you can use for both cooking and sitting at.
 Consider what items are important for you to have given the circumstances you’ll likely find yourself in.